denozordec/remnawave-telegram-shop/readme.md

 - `/sync` - Poll users from remnawave and synchronize them with the database.
 Remove all users which not present in remnawave.
+- **Broadcast System** - Admins can send broadcast messages to all users or only to other admins through the bot interface.
+The broadcast button appears in the main menu only for admin users.

 ### Payment Systems